 It’s the classic sound of summer camping in Ontario, a high-pitched whine of a mosquito.
 What they lack in brains and stealth, they make up for in sheer numbers.

 - They seem attracted to heat (I am guessing that’s why they’re often flying around our ear openings) and to expelled breath (i.e., carbon dioxide).
 Of course, these factors make you more of a target when you’re exerting yourself.
-I have also seen people get fed up with having a few mosquitos around, and all that happens is that their upset and un-calmness attracts more!
+I have also seen people get fed up with having a few mosquitoes around, and all that happens is that their upset and un-calmness attracts more!

 - They’re easy to kill, with even a light swat, as soon as you feel them land.
 Though I sometimes get entertainment from slaying them in mid-air by clapping my hands together or using one hand to quickly clasp them out of the air and crush them in my palm—which also makes a great reaction/dexterity exercise as I age.

-- Repellents (e.g., “Off”) do tend to stop them from landing and biting, but they lose effectiveness over time… some (like the natural ones) after as little as 30-60 minutes… and require reapplication.
+- Repellents (e.g., “Off”) do tend to stop them from landing and biting, but they lose effectiveness over time… especially the natural ones after as little as 30-60 minutes… and require reapplication.

 Deer Flies

 - They’re attracted to movement.
 After all, they’re looking for a deer… or some animal of similar size… to come along so they can take a meal.
 When walking through the forest they can seem relentless, sometimes as if they have a tag-team agreement so when you leave one fly’s zone another picks up the chase!
-But when you become stationary (e.g., lying on a hammock) they are much less of a bother.
+But when you become stationary (e.g., lying on a hammock) they become less of a bother.

 - Wearing a hat to cover your hair cuts down enormously on the nuisance factor, especially one with a brim that goes all the way around (e.g., “Tilley Hat” style).